matter-labs/anvil-zksync/docs/experimental-zksyncos.md

-# ZKsyncOS (experimental)
+# ZKsync OS (experimental)

-ZKsyncOS is the new backend for proving.
+ZKsync OS is the new backend for proving.
 The features below are still experimental and might break without warning.

 Currently the code resides in `boojumos-dev` branch (due to dependencies on private crates).